nagarjun622/Tourism-Experience-Analytics/README.md

 ## Data preparation

-Raw Excel workbooks remain unchanged in `data/raw`.
+The original raw Excel workbooks are not included in the GitHub repository.

 Before modeling, the pipeline profiles all source tables for schema, data types, missing values, duplicates, key uniqueness, invalid ranges, and foreign-key consistency.
 It removes only exact duplicate records and documents the before/after counts, affected rows, and reason in `reports/data_quality/cleaning_log.csv`.